PPswag/PPswag/README.md

-- 👋 Hi, I’m @PPswag
+- 👋 Hi, I’m @SidPatel
-- 👀 I’m interested in python, C#
+- 👀 I’m interested in python, C#, java, and Go
-- 🌱 I’m currently learning python and C#
+- 🌱 I’m currently learning java, dart, javascript, Go
-- 💞️ I’m looking to collaborate on apis or discord bots
+- 💞️ I’m looking to collaborate on apis or discord bots.
+I also do work on AI/ML.
-- 📫 How to reach on discord:: PP_Swag#7583
+- 📫 How to reach on instagram: @s1d.pat3l

 <!---
 PPswag/PPswag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.